You may already know I place a strong emphasis on eating as much unprocessed, organically grown food as possible for optimal health.

 But there are some things you should watch for when choosing a turmeric supplement.

-Avoid Unnecessary Fillers, Additives, and Excipients
+Avoid Unnecessary Fillers and Additives

 When I did my own research on available turmeric supplements, I found a surprising array of choices.

 Besides curcumin and curcuminoid ingredients, I found products with questionable ingredients like fillers and additives.

 One ingredient, magnesium stearate (also known as stearic acid), is a potentially toxic metal additive from pill production.

 Another ingredient I found in many turmeric supplements, Dibasic Calcium Phosphate (DCP), may even inhibit the absorption of essential minerals within your system.

 There are others you may find as well, but the bottom line is... you don't want or need these ingredients in your turmeric supplement.
 Some pose potential health risks -- and all are unnecessary.

 Use This Checklist to Find Your Highest Quality Turmeric